Mohamd-Alawbathani/linux-user-management/lesson-02-users-groups/2C/notes.md

 * How to check sudo permissions using `sudo -l`.
 * The difference between `su` and `su -`.
-* How to safely edit sudo rules using `visudo`.
+* How to safely edit sudoers using `visudo`.
 * How to add a user to the `sudo` group.
-* How to verify elevated privileges with `sudo whoami`.
+* How to verify elevated privileges using `sudo whoami`.
-* How to create a restricted sudo rule.
+* How to create and test limited sudo access.
 * How to apply the principle of least privilege.
-* How to allow one command while denying other privileged commands.
-* How to safely edit protected files using `sudoedit`.
 * How to remove full sudo access from a user.
+* How to edit protected files safely using `sudoedit`.
 * How Linux controls administrative privileges.